jesuslpm/PersistentHashing/README.md

   * Single threaded.
   * Concurrent.

-The plan is start with a single threaded persistent hash table using Robin Hood Hashing with fixed capacity, key size and value size, and end with a concurrent persistent hash table with variable capacity and sizes.
+The plan is starting with a single threaded persistent hash table using Robin Hood Hashing with fixed capacity, key size and value size, and end with a concurrent persistent hash table with variable capacity and sizes.

 It's not planned to make them crash proof.